Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

-The results presented in this work for the Einstein--Maxwell system can be extended to the Einstein--Yang--Mills systems with $SU(2)$ and $SU(3)$ structure groups, under the one-dimensional \textit{ansatz}.
-These non-abelian models are described by the action:
+The results presented in this work for the Einstein--Maxwell--Klein--Gordon system can be extended to the Einstein--Yang--Mills--Klein--Gordon systems with $SU(2)$ and $SU(3)$ structure groups (the ones that appear in the Standard Model), under the one-dimensional \textit{ansatz}.
+These non-Abelian models are described by the action